mulecram/kxusbc2/README.md

 <img src="/hardware/photos/pcb_top.jpg" alt="PCB top" width="500">
 <img src="/hardware/photos/pcb_bottom.jpg" alt="PCB bottom" width="500">

-The top side was assembled at the PCB factory, except for the receptacles and the metal standoffs.
-The bottom side was hand-soldered, as you can tell 😇

 Here is how it looks installed in a KX2, with a custom CNC-machined aluminum side plate for the USB-C port opening:

 <img src="/hardware/photos/side_panel.jpg" alt="KX2 replacement side panel with USB-C port" width="500">